Rob3rto-Lira/Desafio-Grid/README.md

 # Desafio-Grid
 ## Español
-En este repositorio estoy practicando Grid en CSS.
+En este repositorio, estoy practicando Grid en CSS.
 ## English
-In this repository I am practicing Grid in CSS.
+In this repository, I am practicing what I learned about Grid in CSS.